littlebizzy/force-https/readme.txt

 #### Disclaimer ####

 We released this plugin in response to our managed hosting clients asking for better access to their server, and our primary goal will remain supporting that purpose.
-Although we are 100% open to fielding requests from the WordPress community, we kindly ask that you keep the above-mentioned goals in mind, and refrain from slandering, threatening, or harassing our team  thanks!
+Although we are 100% open to fielding requests from the WordPress community, we kindly ask that you keep the above-mentioned goals in mind, and refrain from slandering, threatening, or harassing our team members... thanks you!

 #### Keywords ####